If there’s a book that you want to read, but it hasn’t been written yet, then you must write it. - Toni Morrison

 I want to collect stories, especially in India, where overcoming such a temperament has broken barriers and unleashed huge potential.
 If there aren't such stories, I want to create them.
 I want to be a mythbuster.

 I had my first sense of what really goes behind-the-scenes with Blake Boles's detailed book publishing journey.
+Andre Garzia has specific recommendations for publishing in the article Writing a Technical Book.

 I definitely need to hone my writing skills.
 See my other post On Good Writing for that.